What Is Hanukkah?

 Many Jewish families do exchange gifts through the eight nights of the holiday.
 When my kids were little, we broke each night out into different groups.
 The first night the gifts were from my husband and I. These were the big gifts that the kids had wished for.

 The second night was for the Grandparents to give their gifts.
 The third night was for Aunts and Uncles to provide a little something for the kids.
-The fourth night was for the kids to give each other something and often they included something for the house for my husband and I. The fifth night, depending on the night of the week, we tried to go out and do something fun like seeing the lights or dinner out.
+The fourth night was for the kids to give each other something, and often they included something for the house for my husband and I. On the fifth night, depending on the night of the week, we tried to go out and do something fun like seeing the lights or dinner out.
 The last nights are usually pretty mellow nights for gifts.
-We like to give them things like socks, pajamas, little treats or toys through the rest of the week.
+We like to give them things like socks, pajamas, little treats, or toys throughout the rest of the week.

 What special foods do you serve?

 Hanukkah in our family is one of the most anticipated food holidays for our family.
-My husband makes the BEST latkes (fried potato pancakes), and he has several versions that he as perfected like potato chive, sweet potato, and “everything bagel latkes.”
+My husband makes the BEST latkes (fried potato pancakes), and he has several versions that he has perfected, like potato chive, sweet potato, and “everything bagel latkes.”

 We also have a tradition of serving filled donuts, Boston cream being our house favorite.

 Hanukkah celebrates the miracle of the oil lasting throughout the holiday, so Jewish families traditionally serve fried foods in remembrance.

 Latkes are pancakes made out of potatoes and onions fried in oil and then served with applesauce.
 Sufganiyot (singular: sufganiyah) are jelly-filled donuts that are fried and sometimes dusted with confectioners’ sugar before eating.